Milky Way (mythology): Irish

-Khoisan

-The Khoisan people of the Kalahari desert in southern Africa say that long ago there were no stars and the night was pitch black.
-A girl, who was lonely and wanted to visit other people, threw the embers from a fire into the sky and created the Milky Way.

 Māori

 To the Māori the Milky Way is the waka (canoe) of Tama-rereti.
 The front and back of the canoe are Orion and Scorpius, while the Southern Cross and the Pointers are the anchor and rope.
 According to legend, when Tama-rereti took his canoe out onto a lake, he found himself far from home as night was falling.
 There were no stars at this time and in the darkness the Taniwha would attack and eat people.
 So Tama-rereti sailed his canoe along the river that emptied into the heavens (to cause rain) and scattered shiny pebbles from the lakeshore into the sky.
 The sky god, Ranginui, was pleased by this action and placed the canoe into the sky as well as a reminder of how the stars were made.

 Mesopotamian

 In the Babylonian epic poem Enûma Eliš, the Milky Way is created from the severed tail of the primeval salt water dragoness Tiamat, set in the sky by Marduk, the Babylonian national god, after slaying her.
 This story was once thought to have been based on an older Sumerian version in which Tiamat is instead slain by Enlil of Nippur, but is now thought to be purely an invention of Babylonian propagandists with the intention to show Marduk as superior to the Sumerian deities.
 Another myth about Labbu is similarly interpreted.